 The goal here is to build a solid resource that you can put in front of a relevant audience and simply ask for a link back to your site.

-Step 4: Use a one-step outreach email that simply asks for a link in their existing article.
-We do this in bulk using Mailshake.
+Step 4: use a one-step outreach email that simply asks for a link in their existing article.
+We do this in bulk using Pitchbox.

 The Proof is in the Pudding